Goudrin, a pineapple beverage

-“Gooooood driiiiiink” is another one of those silly food words he uses repeatedly at the family table when he is served that drink.
+“Gooooood driiiiiink” is another one of those silly food words he uses repeatedly at the family table.
 Just like his use of a silly voice for zabèbòlk or his goofy way of calling bonbon sirop good good syrup, the tone he takes when his good drink makes it to the table is quite amusing.
-He says it like no one else; even I don’t do it justice when I try to mock him.
+He says it like no one else.
+Even I don’t do it justice when I try to mock him.
 Just picturing the look on his face as he utters those words is enough to bring a smile on my face.

 So what exactly is this good drink of his?

 This pineapple peel water is actually known as goudrin or godrine in Haiti, two terms, which according to some, including my dad, are actually just a distorted Haitian way of saying good drink.
 This good old drink, goudrin, is the result of the fermentation of the skin of a very ripe pineapple and a couple spoonful of sugar .
 The more ripe the fruit, the bolder the flavors and the better the godrine.
 This blend macerates in water for about 48 hours.
 The resulting liquid is strained and set to cool in the fridge and served chilled with ice cubes.